-Cooking Potentially Hazardous Foods, continued
+Cooking Potentially Hazardous Foods, continued Tazewell County Schools Nutrition Department

-- 1. Use a clean, sanitized, and calibrated probe thermometer, preferably a thermocouple. - 2.
-Avoid inserting the thermometer into pockets of fat or near bones when taking internal cooking temperatures. - 3.
-Take at least two internal temperatures from each batch of food by inserting the thermometer into the thickest part of the product which usually is in the center.
-Always clean and sanitize thermometer between each pan. - 4.
-Take at least two internal temperatures of each large food item, such as a turkey, to ensure that all parts of the product reach the required cooking temperature. - 5.
-Take at least two internal temperatures, some distance apart, were taken if cooking in the kettle or in a pan to verify that the whole batch is at the appropriate temperature.
+- 3. Take at least two internal temperatures from each batch of food by inserting the thermometer into the thickest part of the product which usually is in the center. - 4.
+Take at least two internal temperatures of each large food item, such as a turkey, to ensure that all parts of the product reach the required cooking temperature.

 - 1. Retrain any foodservice employee found not following the procedures in this SOP. - 2.
 Continue cooking food until the internal temperature reaches the required temperature.
-See Cooking Potentially Hazardous Foods SOP.